Sum of Measures 1—5 (Total Package)

 |11 - Other Economic Measures||

-(i) On March 31, the State Bank of Vietnam instructed Credit Institutions (CIs) to actively reduce bonus and salary, cut other operating costs, timely adjust business plan (including not pay dividend in cash), and use the saved resources to reduce interests; (ii) The Government cut at least 30% of conference funding, domestic travel expenses and 50% of overseas working missions; (iii) Several fees for securities services have been also reduced or made exempt between March 19 and August 31 to support the stock market; (iv) Additional measures have been implemented to accelerate public investment disbursement, including permitting direct procurement, transforming PPP projects into public investment projects, etc. and (v) April to May, Temporary measures on (a) export licensing requirements on face masks; and (b) export quotas on rice for national food security.
+(i) On 31 March 2020, the State Bank of Vietnam instructed Credit Institutions (CIs) to actively reduce bonus and salary, cut other operating costs, timely adjust business plan (including not pay dividend in cash), and use the saved resources to reduce interests; (ii) The Government cut at least 30% of conference funding, domestic travel expenses and 50% of overseas working missions; (iii) Several fees for securities services have been also reduced or made exempt between 19 March and 31 August 2020 to support the stock market; (iv) Additional measures have been implemented to accelerate public investment disbursement, including permitting direct procurement, transforming PPP projects into public investment projects, etc. and (v) April to May 2020, Temporary measures on (a) export licensing requirements on face masks; and (b) export quotas on rice for national food security. (vi) 24 September 2020, The Government launched an incentives program to support high-tech start-ups and boost the country's growth potential.
+Starting 5 October 2020, innovative startups in information technology and clean energy, among others, will become eligible for preferential loans, various tax incentives, as well as exemptions from land leases in industrial parks.